johnwhirsch/PDQ-Deploy---inventory-and-update-network-drives-for-all-users/README.md

 2) Update line 2 of the script to point to that CSV file
 3) Create a PDQ Deployment to run the Powershell script and paste the code from pdq-inventory-network-drives.ps1 in there
 4) Under the script properties
-    a) Set "Scanning" to "Scan After Deployment"
+4a) Set "Scanning" to "Scan After Deployment"
-    b) Select the scan profile we just made before
+4b) Select the scan profile we just made before
 5) Save your deployment and test it on some non-production clients